Washingtonwei/use-case-style-guide/use-case-templates/README.md

           User that this <em>&lt;whatever&gt;</em> has been created.
         </li>
         <li>
-          The System notifies relevant actors about the creation of
+          The System notifies relevant actors about the creation of the
-          <em>&lt;whatever&gt;</em> according to "Notification" defined in
+          <em>&lt;whatever&gt;</em> according to the "Notification" defined in
-          Associated Information of this use case.
+          the Associated Information of this use case.
         </li>
         <li>Use case ends.</li>
       </ol>